iclr-blogposts/2026/_posts/2026-04-27-the-bottlenecks-to-scaling-foundation-models-for-robotics.md

 The real challenges—handling uncertainty and adapting to novel situations—live outside the imitation paradigm.

-# Natural Intelligence
+# Learning Like a Squirrel: Online Adaptation in Action

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/DkmeZwsi3HA?si=J29yCdy35SU-f4d5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </center>

-The above video shows a Squirrel navigating an obstacle course to get to its target - hazelnuts.
-There are two kinds of platforms, blue ones are rigid and stable.
-Red ones are attached to a slinky and unstable.
+The above video shows a squirrel navigating an obstacle course to reach its target: hazelnuts.
+There are two types of platforms: blue ones, which are rigid and stable, and red ones, which are attached to a slinky and thus unstable.

-Initially, we see Trial and Error Interactions With the World.
-Then we see a beautiful, brilliant learned strategy "Learned Strategy: 1 Step on Red, 2 Steps on Blue to Stabilize.
-Finally, Fast, Reactive Movements to Reach the Goal
+Initially, the squirrel engages in trial-and-error interactions with the world, testing different sequences of steps.
+Over time, we observe a brilliant learned strategy: stepping once on the red platform and twice on the blue platforms to stabilize its trajectory.
+Finally, the squirrel exhibits fast, reactive movements, executing the sequence efficiently and reaching the goal with minimal hesitation.

+This example illustrates key hallmarks of natural intelligence: the ability to react in milliseconds, learn from ongoing experience, dynamically update an internal model of the world, and plan actions based on predicted consequences.

-An intelligent robot, similat to this squirrel, should be able to
+An intelligent robot aiming to emulate this level of adaptability should similarly be able to:
-- react in milliseconds to achieve its goal
+- React in real time to changes in the environment
-- learn on the fly, in real time, from experience
+- Learn on the fly, continuously updating its policy from new experiences
-- dynamically update its internal model of the World
+- Maintain and update an internal model of the world to guide decisions
-- plan with its internal world model in pursuit of a goal
+- Plan sequences of actions toward a goal, using its world model to anticipate outcomes

-Recasting these ideas in RL terms:
+Recasting these ideas in reinforcement learning (RL) terms:
-- Online learning: Acting and learning are intertwined — the policy updates continuously from ongoing experience
+- **Online learning:** Acting and learning are intertwined—the agent continuously updates its policy as it interacts with the environment.
-- Planning with learned world models: The agent maintains an internal model to predict, reason, and plan toward goals
+- **Planning with learned world models:** The agent maintains an internal predictive model to reason about consequences, simulate potential action sequences, and select actions that maximize expected reward.

-# Future Directions

-## Online RL
+The squirrel’s performance highlights the difference between reactive trial-and-error learning and slow, memorization-drive behavior in large VLAs.
+For robots, achieving this level of natural intelligence requires integrating fast perception, online learning, and model-based planning in a single, adaptive system.

+# From Passive Observation to Active Experience: The Role of Online Learning in VLAs

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0 text-center">